LiviuCP/Matrix/README.md

 Please follow these steps:

-1) Download the Matrix repository into a "third-party" directory belonging to your application
+1) Download the Matrix repository into a "third-party" directory belonging to your application.
+Switch to LegacyCode branch if your compiler does not support a standard higher than C++17.
 2) Add following path to the include paths of your project: [PATH TO THIRD-PARTY DIR]/Matrix/MatrixLib/Matrix
 3) #include "matrix.h" (and/or any other file contained within MatrixLib/Matrix) wherever required

 Notes:
 - please do NOT directly #include any of the files belonging to MatrixLib/Utils into your code files!
 These are only meant for internal use by the Matrix library.
-- the code can be pulled from one of the two Git branches:
+- the code can be built out of the following Git branches:
   - master: the branch is kept up-to-date, currently the minimum required CPP version is C++20
-  - LegacyCode: the matrix library requires C++17 and above, use this code where C++20 is not an option (please note that this branch is rarely maintained and might not have the latest functionality)
+  - LegacyCode: the matrix library requires C++17.
+Use this code when C++20 (or above) is not an option (please note that this branch is rarely maintained and might not have the latest functionality)

 Important notice!
 Each object used as matrix template type should satisfy following requirements:
 - it should be default constructible